Kalamgalim/python/README.md

 2)Register an account, if you don't have one yet

-3) Login into account
+3)Login into account

 4)Copy nft address of any nft from solana

 5)Click Find

-6) Enjoy your metadata
+6)Enjoy your metadata

 ![image](https://user-images.githubusercontent.com/97554402/199928696-d2ba6430-3816-495c-b3df-400870448e85.png)
 This website is run using VisualStudio.